JamesRosenberger-Github/strands-remake/README.md

 ### DICTIONARY-WORDS:
-For testing this functionality, use the optional command-line parameter --words in addition to all the other normal PLay or Show mode command-line arguments.
+For testing this functionality, use the optional command-line parameter --words in addition to all the other normal Play or Show mode command-line arguments.
 Doing so will create a new GAME.with-words.txt file in the assets/ directory from the original file specified by -g game in the command-line.
 This newly created file, if made, is NOT used by the Game Logic, as this addition was optional.
 Enjoy!